teilWERK/ewindow.org/manual.md

 Operations Manual
+to set up the operanting system and sofware on the microSD card.

-For developers:
+** For developers:
 1. burn a micro sd card with the latest version of the software http://imagedev.toxblinkenwall.org/
 2. exchange keys between two Ewindows – ToxBlinkenwalls
 3. press a button associated to the new "friend” and start talking

-For non developers:
+** For non developers:
-Setup a new System from scratch

 1. Download ETCHER [https://www.balena.io/etcher/]
 2. Install ETCHER on your PC